-• Make sure the scene is safe before approaching the individual and conducting the BLS or ACLS Survey.
+- Make sure the scene is safe before approaching the individual and conducting the BLS or ACLS Survey. - When encountering an individual who is "down," the first assessment to make is whether they are conscious or unconscious.

 If the individual is unconscious, then start with the BLS Survey (Figure 20) and move on to the ACLS Survey (Figure 9).